Dittrir/enigma/README.md

 Robin Dittrich: Final Independent Project

-The Enigma machine is a cypher device used in the early to mid 20th century to protect commercial, diplomatic and millitay communication.
+The Enigma machine is a cypher device used in the early to mid 20th century to protect commercial, diplomatic and military communication.
 In this project, I have recreated a more modern form of the same machine, using ruby methods.

 ## How It Works: